 Definitions and legislation (UK)

-The terms ‘commercial breeding establishment’ (CBE), ‘puppy farm’, ‘puppy factory’, and ‘puppy mill’ are used interchangeably in the various literature and discussions on the topic.
+The terms ‘commercial breeding establishment’ (CBE), ‘puppy farm’, ‘puppy factory’, and ‘puppy mill’ are used interchangeably in the various discussions of the topic.
 Perhaps the clearest definition is provided by RSPCA Australia (2023, np), who define a puppy farm as “...an intensive dog breeding facility, operating under inadequate conditions”.
-They then go on to highlight some of the animal welfare issues associated with puppy farms for both breeding bitches and puppies, such as a lack of basic essentials, including food, water and shelter; a lack of adequate housing; a lack of safety; a lack of general, preventative or veterinary care; a lack of genetic planning; and lasting trauma for dogs that are kept and bred in such establishments.
+They then go on to highlight some of the animal welfare issues associated with puppy farms for both breeding dogs and puppies, such as a lack of basic essentials, including food, water and shelter; a lack of adequate housing; a lack of safety; a lack of general, preventative or veterinary care; a lack of genetic planning; and lasting trauma for dogs that are kept and bred in such establishments.
 Although the public in various countries are increasingly wary, if not hostile, to puppy farms, as Wyatt, Maher and Briddle (2017) have observed in the UK, both experts and consumers often find it difficult to distinguish between such illegal and irresponsible breeding and that which is legally regulated.
-Such distinctions in the UK context are further confused by the importation of puppies to the country both legally and illegally, as well as the large number of home ‘non-commercial’ and breeding clubs who breed small numbers of puppies for sale, sometimes in very poor conditions, but who do not require a licence to do so.
-Indeed, illicit dealers are known to set up ‘homes’, often rented Airbnb properties, complete with an unrelated lactating bitch in order to give the appearance that a puppy comes from a legitimate source (Yeates & Bowles 2017; Maher & Wyatt 2019; Maher & Wyatt 2021).
+Such distinctions in the UK context are further confused by the importation of puppies both legally and illegally, as well as the large number of home ‘non-commercial’ and breeding clubs who breed small numbers of puppies for sale, sometimes in very poor conditions, but who do not require a licence to do so.
+Indeed, illicit dealers are known to set up ‘homes’, often rented Airbnb properties, complete with an unrelated lactating dog in order to give the appearance that a puppy comes from a legitimate source (Yeates & Bowles 2017; Maher & Wyatt 2019; Maher & Wyatt 2021).
 The line between puppy farming and licenced dog breeding in the UK context may thus be a blurred one.

-og breeding across all four nations of the United Kingdom, where the present research was conducted, is governed by several pieces of animal welfare legislation.
+Within the United Kingdom, where the present research was conducted, dog breeding is governed by several pieces of animal welfare legislation.
 Primarily, there is the Animal Welfare Act (2006) in England and Wales, and the related Animal Health and Welfare (Scotland) Act 2006 and Welfare of Animals Act (Northern Ireland) 2011.
 This legislation places a duty of care on people to ensure that they meet the welfare needs of their animals and prevent any ‘unnecessary suffering’.
-A person commits an offence under Section 4(1) of the Animal Welfare Act 2006 if, either through an action or failing to act, they cause unnecessary suffering to an animal for which they are responsible (or where they are supervising another person) if “he knew, or ought reasonably to have known, that the act, or failure to act, would have that effect or be likely to do”.
-Likewise, a person also “commits an offence if he does not take such steps as are reasonable in all the circumstances to ensure that the needs of an animal for which he is responsible are met to the extent required by good practice (Section 9.1).
 The Act, in turn, defines these needs as those for a suitable environment, a suitable diet, to be able to exhibit normal behaviour patterns, to be housed with, or apart from, other animals, and to be protected from pain, suffering, injury and disease.
-(Section 9.2.a-e).
-Clearly puppy farming as defined above contravenes this legislation both by failing to meet the needs of breeding bitches and their offspring, and in some cases causing their unnecessary suffering.
+Clearly puppy farming as defined above contravenes this legislation both by failing to meet the needs of breeding dogs and their offspring, and in some cases causing their unnecessary suffering (For a detailed discussion of the Acts, see Nurse (2016); Collinson (2018).